Everything you need to know about how to set up your mountain bike suspension

 Compression damping affects how your suspension compresses.

-Not enough compression damping will result in suspension that bobs around and dives through its travel on descents and/or under braking.
+Not enough compression damping will result in suspension that bobs around and dives through its travel while pedalling, descending and/or under braking.

 Compression damping is again, a thing of personal preference.
 Some riders like an easy-moving supple suspension, other riders prefer super stable suspension that doesn’t move eagerly.
 Think firmly-sprung rally car versus cushy family estate car.